Noderalis/yarnberry-seed-legacy/README.md

 The starter for all Yarnberry recipes!

+This README is the orginal draft of my article, [Getting started with Yarn 2 and TypeScript](https://medium.com/swlh/getting-started-with-yarn-2-and-typescript-43321a3acdee).

 ## What is a _**Yarnberry**_?

 Berry is the name of the 2.0 release of Yarn, which completely changes how Yarn functions as a whole, with limited support and templates for Yarn 2, I created the Yarnberry Cookbook to home every recipe I came up with.